 Photo by Wimon Manorotkul, courtesy of palagems.com

-Some red Tourmalines can have a subtle purplish hue that is due to copper, and these can legitimately be referred to as copper-bearing Tourmalines, although they are not considered true Paraiba-type.
-Purplish-red Tourmalines from Mozambique and Nigeria are often heated to remove the red color completely, leaving a light blue color that is the result of copper.
-Although the remaining blue color may appear pale and washed-out, these previously-red Tourmalines are offered by retailers at high prices as Paraiba Tourmalines.
+Some red Tourmalines can have a subtle purplish hue that is due manganese (Mn3+) plus a very small amount of copper, and these can legitimately be referred to as copper-bearing Tourmalines.
+But gemologists still do not consider these to be true Paraiba-type Tourmalines.
+Purplish-red copper-bearing Tourmalines from Mozambique and Nigeria are often heated to remove the red color completely, leaving a light blue color that is the result of a very low concentration of copper.
+The blue color that remains may appear pale and washed-out, yet these previously-red Tourmalines are sold improperly by retailers at high prices as Paraiba Tourmalines.

 "Rubellite" Sold As Copper-bearing

 Light Yellowish Green Cuprian Tourmaline